haleyes/100-days-of-code/log.md

-# 100 Days Of Code - Log + Journal
+# 100 Days Of Code - Log + Journal: Round 1

 ### Day 0: February 20, 2018
 **Today's Progress**: Sign up for #100daysofcode, put together a curriculum and game plan, let Fullstack Academy know I wasn't prepared, yet, to apply.
 Posted my committment on Twitter and wrote a blog post on Medium.